 Inflation and Medical Costs:

-Inflation occasionally spikes (like after COVID), but even a 4% rate doubles expenses in 18 years.
-It’s estimated that 80% of your lifetime medical expenses are in your last five years, and the medical cost inflation rate averages 8%.
+Inflation occasionally spikes (like after COVID), but even a 4% rate doubles your expenses in 18 years.
+It’s estimated that 80% of your lifetime medical expenses occur in your last five years, and the medical cost inflation rate averages 8%.
 Be sure to factor rising healthcare and living costs into your retirement planning.